Overview

 Indicate the function of the image. - And the text in the image is not nearby.

-Add alt text to the image following the guidelines on this page.
+Add alt text to the image following the best practices for the application you’re using.

 Go to the next question.

-Question 2: Is the image used in a link?
+Question 2: Is the image used as a link?

 - Yes